Skip to main content

 An authentic Mexican breakfast at Taqueria La Chiquita is a surefire way to get started on the right foot.
 For your next stop, meander to the downtown area and check out a few striking Latino-inspired murals, including “Puro Pa Delante” and “Thinking of Rockford” on South Main Street and “RKFD” on East State State.

 Next up is another worthwhile cultural destination you won’t want to miss.
-During Hispanic Heritage Month, the Ethnic Heritage Museum is celebrating with “We Got Latin Soul” — a special exhibition and art show highlighting local Hispanic artists.
+The Ethnic Heritage Museum is a gallery dedicated to the history of Hispanic Americans from the Rockford, IL region.

 For a truly authentic lunch, stop by Isla del Mar, a favorite of Mexican seafood enthusiasts.
 If ceviche is your thing, don’t forget to include it in your order — it’s delicious.